zeek/zeek/frameworks/netcontrol.rst

 hardware or software device), that is used to implement the commands.

-The NetControl framework supports a number of high-level calls, like the :bro:see:`NetControl::drop_address` function, or a lower level rule syntax.
+The NetControl framework supports a number of high-level calls, like the :zeek:see:`NetControl::drop_address` function, or a lower level rule syntax.
 After a rule has been added to the NetControl framework, NetControl sends the rule to one or several of its *backends*.
 Each backend is responsible to communicate with a single hard- or software device.
 The NetControl framework